-Take our Vegan Type Quiz to find out which of the identified vegan types best suits you: Convenient Vegan, Fearless Vegan, or a Plant-Based Vegan.
+Take our Vegan Quiz to determine which of the identified vegan types best suits you: Convenient Vegan, Fearless Vegan, or a Plant-Based Vegan.
 With answers to just a few questions, you’ll find out an answer to the question…what kind of vegan are you?

-I’ll share more about all three of these types, but first, take The Vegan Type Quiz to identify which best fits you and your lifestyle.
+Knowing your type can also help you when selecting recipes.
+There’s more about all three of these types below, but first, take The Vegan Quiz to identify which best fits you and your lifestyle.
 Write your answers on a piece of paper.

 What would you choose as your main reason for wanting to…or being vegan?

-A. I want to be as healthy as possible
+- I want to be as healthy as possible.

-B. I think vegans are cool.
-And I like being a pain in the ass (at least sometimes)
+- I think vegans are cool.
+Besides, I enjoy being a little difficult (at least sometimes).

-C. I like animals and all, but I really care about the environment and want to do my part
+- I like animals and all, but I really care about the environment and want to do my part.

 If asked to bring a “dish to share” at an upcoming social event, which of these sounds like the one you’d want to bring?

-B. Artichoke and Spinach Dip with a creamy vegan sauce and vegan cheese, served with blue corn tortilla chips.
+- Artichoke and Spinach Dip with a creamy vegan sauce served with blue corn tortilla chips.
 I want people to ooh and ahh over what I bring!

-C. Vegan hotwings with plant-based blue cheese dressing and sriracha for dipping.
+- Vegan hot wings with plant-based blue cheese dressing and sriracha for dipping.
 I want people to say, “That’s vegan?”

 You’re hosting Thanksgiving this year.
 Do you: